Sean-Bradley/Seans-AngularJS-NodeJS-MongoDB-Boilerplate/README.md

 # Seans AngularJS <-> NodeJS <-> MongoDB Boilerplate

+Comes With tests
-Also comes with Mocha and Chai test scripts for testing the nodejs application Also comes with Protractor and Jasmine for e2e testing of the Angular application
+- Mocha and Chai test scripts for testing the nodejs application
+- Protractor e2e and Jasmine tests for the Angular application

 *This project depends on MongoDB.
 You will need to pre install it to your local machine from* https://docs.mongodb.com/manual/installation/